 By default, no bubble is used and all hosts are run in one concurrent pool.
 You can override this on a per-task level by specifying the pool_size keyword argument to parallel, or globally via -z.

 For example, to run on 5 hosts at a time:

+'''

+from fabric.api import

 @parallel(pool_size=5)

 def heavy_task():

 lots of heavy local lifting or lots of IO here

 '''

 Or skip the pool_size kwarg and instead: